akamee666/life-monitor/README.md

 ### Installing

-You can install life-monitor easily by using cargo install,although i am not sure how up to date it is compared to current commits :3
+You can install life-monitor easily by using cargo install or using github releases,although i am not sure how up to date it is compared to current commits so i recommend you to build from source :3

 1. Installing and running.